-XIFAXAN (rifaximin) 550 mg tablets are indicated for the treatment of irritable bowel syndrome with diarrhea (IBS-D) in adults.
+XIFAXAN® (rifaximin) 550 mg tablets are indicated for the treatment of irritable bowel syndrome with diarrhea

-- XIFAXAN is contraindicated in patients with a hypersensitivity to rifaximin, any of the rifamycin antimicrobial agents, or any of the components in XIFAXAN.
+- XIFAXAN is contraindicated in patients with a hypersensitivity to rifaximin, rifamycin antimicrobial agents, or any of the components in XIFAXAN.
 Hypersensitivity reactions have included exfoliative dermatitis, angioneurotic edema, and anaphylaxis.

-- Exercise caution when administrating XIFAXAN concomitantly with a P-glycoprotein (P-gp) inhibitor such as cyclosporine.
-Concomitant administration of drugs that are P-gp inhibitors can substantially increase the systemic exposure to XIFAXAN.
-In patients with hepatic impairment, a potential additive effect of reduced metabolism and concomitant P-gp inhibitors may further increase the systemic exposure to XIFAXAN.
+- Concomitant administration of drugs that are P-glycoprotein (P-gp) inhibitors with XIFAXAN can substantially increase the systemic exposure to rifaximin.
+Caution should be exercised when concomitant use of XIFAXAN and P-glycoprotein (P-gp) inhibitor such as cyclosporine is needed.
+In patients with hepatic impairment, a potential additive effect of reduced metabolism and concomitant P-gp inhibitors may further increase the systemic exposure to rifaximin.